7assanQ/The-Squid-War/README.md

 # **The Squid War Game**

+# How to play

+W A S D to mover SPACE to shoot

+---

 - TheSquidWar.exe is the executable file.
    - This is the single player full game.
    - No need to download any other files this file is the complete sigle player game.